whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-29-Her-Shave-Co-January-2016-First-Box-Subscription-Review-Coupon.md

 <img src="/images/HerShaveCoFirstBoxSpicedAppleSoap2.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

-<p>The consistency is slightly creamy and has a bit of a whipped texture as well.
-The shaving brush picked up the product with ease and it lathered up well when I brushed it onto my skin.
+<p>The consistency of this soap is slightly creamy and has a bit of a whipped texture as well.
+I also like the fact that because of its texture and the tube that it came in, you can directly swirl the shaving brush into the jar.
+No need for a separate mug like other shaving soaps require.
+When I used it, the shaving brush picked up the product with ease and it lathered up well when I brushed it onto my skin.
 What a great soap to include!</p>

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I am so happy I got to try this box out, I'm really loving this safety razor!
 The brush was a perfect addition to the experience, as well as the soap.
-I really do think this is such a great shaving box to have.
-If you've never shaved with a safety razor before, I totally recommend for you to try this box out and see the difference for yourself.</p>
+I really do think this is such a great shaving box to have, especially if you routinely shave or are into wet shaving.
+If you've never tried a safety razor before, I totally recommend for you to try this box out and see the difference for yourself.
+It's such a great intro box that has everything you need to start shaving smoothly =)</p>

 <p>Not a subscriber?
 Get $5 off your first month of Her Shave Co. with coupon code <a href="http://www.hershaveco.com">FIRSTSHAVE</a> and start shaving in style!</p>